electron/electron/docs/tutorial/electron-versioning.md

 ## Overview of Semantic Versioning

-Semantic versions are always made up of three numbers:
+Semantic versions are always made up of (at least) three numbers:

 ```
 major.minor.patch